-From Fat to Fab!
-Dr. Joseph F. Capella, Ramsey, NJ Transformed Me!
-Body Lift, Arm Lift, Breast Lift, Thigh Lift and Monsplasty
+My Bariatric Life from Fat to Fab in 1-year!
+Dr. Joseph F. Capella Transformed Me!
+Body Lift, Arm Lift, Breast Lift, Thigh Lift

 I had a tummy tuck and mons lift with Dr. Joseph F...

 Have begun my pre-admittance tests, excited and scared

 Tomorrow is the mammogram.
 Then next Wednesday I get my fasting labs and will be examined by my ObGyn to be cleared for surgery.

 I am excited for my surgery.
 I imagine how curious it is going to be to wake up much smaller than when I went to sleep.
 However I got butterflies in my stomach when I saw a few pix of the OR today.
 Not sure why but I got scared.